-The Chairman, Tony Howarth, is an external director as was former Chairman, Erich Fraunschiel.
+The Chairman, Tony Howarth, is an external director.
 The roles of the Chairman and Managing Director are separate and not performed by the same person.

 As described in the Board Charter, Wesfarmers may nominate one director to the responsible entity.
 Currently there is no Wesfarmers nominated director on the Board.